tschaub/suite/docs/gettingstarted/source/workflow/compose.rst

       *The composed map*

-   .. note:: For more information on GeoExplorer, please see the GeoExplorer Documentation by selecting :guilabel:`GeoExplorer Documentation` in the Dashboard.
+   .. note:: For more information on GeoExplorer, please see the GeoExplorer Documentation by selecting :guilabel:`GeoExplorer Documentation` in the :ref:`dashboard`.